 - If you keep snacks in your room, put a supply of them in your Go Bag

-Doing this now is important as you may have very little time to prepare if you need to be temporarily moved.
+Doing this now is important as you may have very little time to prepare if you need to be placed into isolation.
 Having all of this together will allow you to grab and go and have the items you’ll need while away from your residence hall and leave you able to continue with school and personal responsibilities.